Stop missing the narcissist, break that trauma bond, and enjoy life again.

 “When you’re having a good day, then narcissists happen; it’s to remind you how much better life is without them.”

-Start with, no contact or limited contact and grey rock with the narcissist.
+Start with no contact or limited contact and grey rock with the narcissist.

-Stepping out by yourself again and finding new hobbies you love, or even starting old hobbies you left behind because of the narcissist, you are now free to the things you love and enjoy for yourself.
+Stepping out by yourself again and finding new hobbies you love, or even starting old hobbies you left behind because of the narcissist, you are now free to do the things you love and enjoy for yourself.

 Most need to educate themselves on the narcissist personality disorder, especially as the narcissist may come back for the hoover.

 Keep working on yourself.
 Stay with the reality of who they really are, and you will be fine.